 Are there experienced and seasoned wholesalers out there?

 Of course there are.
 Certain people just want to find the deal and pass it off to a house flipper.
 There are plenty of rookies, but also plenty of veterans.

 Wholesalers are very easy to find.
 You can find these kinds of house flipping sources everywhere.
 These are the “I buy houses” and “we pay cash for houses” signs you may see around town.
 I’ve also met plenty of them at local Real Estate Investment Association (or REIA) meetings, chambers of commerce and other real estate meetups.
 You can find their ads in the local newspapers under “houses wanted,” or “we buy ugly houses.”
 Just keep your eyes open and all of a sudden you’ll see lots of signs like these all around your town.

 Despite any reservations many house flippers might have on wholesalers, if the numbers make sense, then it’s worth it for both of you.
 It’s a win-win situation when done well.

-Author Bio: Mike LaCava is a full time real estate investor, real estate investment coach and the President of Hold Em Realty located in Wareham, MA.
-Mike specializes in flipping houses with no money and runs the website House Flipping School to teach new real estate investors how to flip houses.
+Author Bio: Mike LaCava is a full-time real estate investor, real estate investment coach and the President of Hold Em Realty located in Wareham, MA.
+Mike specializes in flipping houses with no money and runs the website House Flipping School to teach new real estate investors on how to flip houses.
 He has also authored the book “How to Flip a House In 5 Simple Steps” available for Free at his website.